therealwestninja/weld-companion/README.md

   @connect api.anthropic.com                    # Anthropic
   @connect generativelanguage.googleapis.com    # Google
   @connect api.duckduckgo.com                   # keyless web search, only when a Weld agent asks (consent-gated)
-  @connect perchance.org                        # generator metadata
+  @connect perchance.org                        # generator metadata + public stats API (views, last-edit, imports)
   @connect raw.githubusercontent.com            # GitHub Pull (your repo's public source files)
   @connect api.github.com                       # GitHub Push (Contents API, with your token)
   @connect editor-copilot.perchance.org         # Perchance's editor AI-assist endpoint, only when you invoke it
+  @connect localhost                            # a local model server YOU run (Ollama / OpenAI-compatible)
+  @connect 127.0.0.1                            # same, by IP
   @connect *                                    # consent-gated web fetch for Weld agents, and custom model endpoints you configure
   ```

-  Out of the box, calls go only to the AI provider you choose, `perchance.org` (including its editor AI-assist endpoint, only when you invoke it), and your own GitHub files.
+  Out of the box, calls go only to the AI provider you choose, `perchance.org` (its metadata + public stats API, and the editor AI-assist endpoint only when you invoke it), and your own GitHub files.
+A **local model** you configure is reached on `localhost`/`127.0.0.1` and never leaves your machine.
 The `*` and DuckDuckGo hosts are reached only through per-generator, consent-gated web-fetch / web-search capabilities or a model endpoint you configure — never silently.
 Every network call uses the privileged `GM_xmlhttpRequest`, so the Companion keeps working even if Perchance enforces its Content Security Policy.

 - **`@grant unsafeWindow`** lets the Companion read the editor's globals and drive Perchance's own modals and the Skybridge handshake on the real page window.
 It isn't used to alter page content beyond that.
 - **It can't break Perchance.** Every feature is feature-detected against Perchance's internals and silently no-ops if something is absent or renamed.
 The whole script is wrapped so it never throws into the host page.